halzamly/predicting-housing-prices-in-boston-app/README.md

 [a339a389bd5904a24968cfb698231dc1-1659273938.us-east-1.elb.amazonaws.com/predict](a339a389bd5904a24968cfb698231dc1-1659273938.us-east-1.elb.amazonaws.com/predict)

-You can use Postmann to send the HTTP request as follow:
+You can use Postman to send the HTTP request as follow:

 ![eks-cluster-overview](screenshots/make-prediction-kubernetes-postman.png)